What is a Forex Expert Advisor, and How Does it Work?

 Which Functions Does a Forex Expert Advisor Have?

-However, that isn't all an EA is capable of.
-An Expert Advisor can be programmed to take full control of your account.
+Some Expert Advisors are designed to take full control of your account.
 The idea here is that it will look at your current account balance, before deciding how much of your balance can be put at risk.
 The general rule of thumb is to only to risk 1 - 2% of your account balance.

-Furthermore, it may review the trades and decide whether there should be a trailing stop, or a simple take-profit (also known as a TP), or a stop-loss (also referred to as a SL).
+Furthermore, it may review the trades and decide whether there should be a trailing stop, or a simple take-profit, or a stop-loss.
 As soon as Forex Expert Advisors have the necessary information, they also take into account the dominating market conditions.
 Consequently, you will be notified when to open a particular position.
-If you are just starting out with FX trading, and are searching for a place to learn the basics of Forex, you can learn to trade step-by-step with our educational course, Forex 101, which features key insights from professional industry experts.

 What You Should Be Aware of Before Launching Your EA

-In fact, these results are absolutely dependent on the quality of the data applied in the backtest, implying that poor data can lead to unreliable outcomes.
-The default data in MT4 can only reach a modelling quality of up to 90%.
-Whilst this seems good, this can actually cause considerable differences in backtesting and the live experience, particularly on smaller time frames.
+These results are dependent on the quality of the data applied in the backtest, implying that poor data can lead to unreliable outcomes.
+The default data in MT4 and MT5 can only reach a modelling quality of up to 90%.
+While this seems good, this can cause considerable differences in backtesting and the live experience, particularly on smaller time frames.